taxplot/calc/README.md

 ## Usage

 ### Access Token
 Tax data required for tax calculations (brackets, rates, standard deduction amounts, etc.) is made available to @taxplot/calc via the taxplot taxQL GraphQL server and requires an authentication token to access.
 A token is automatically assigned when you create a user account at taxplot.com.
+Email support@taxplot.com with questions.

 As with any access token, do not store yours in a publicly discoverable place.

 The taxQL endpoint can be accessed directly at taxql.taxplot.com.
 To explore using GraphQL Playground, open taxql.taxplot.com in a web browser and paste your token in the HTTP HEADERS area at the lower left.

 ```JavaScript
 {